 Jon and I enjoy getting pizza al taglio from Pizza Florida to eat while sitting near the plexiglass surrounding the archaeological site.
 Many a night, we enjoy an aperitivo in the same location.

-Currently the remains are closed off to anyone but the cats, but the Italian luxury brand Bulgari has donated a large sum of money for restoration purposes and its reported that the site will open to the public in 2021.
+Currently the remains are closed off to anyone but the cats, but the Italian luxury brand Bulgari has donated a large sum of money for restoration purposes and its reported that the site will open to the public sometime in the future (I’ve learned not to count on dates).
 I can’t wait!